 What is visceral belly fat?

-Combining exercise with a healthy diet may help to remove belly fat.
+Combining exercise with a healthful diet may help to remove belly fat.

 Visceral fat is not visible, but a slowly expanding waistline is a good indication of visceral fat.
 As visceral fat grows, so too does the belly.